Surging Demand for Hand Sanitisers Throughout the World

 Before the pandemic, the company produced roughly four million hand sanitizers a year.
 This was a sizeable business for Bell.
 However, during the midst of the pandemic, all production capabilities shifted to producing hand sanitizer.
 In April alone, the company produced an astonishing 22 million units.

 Bell International Laboratories were by no means alone.
-For example, Bacardi switched production from rum to hand sanitizer amid the coronavirus COVID-19 outbreak.
+For example, Bacardi switched production from rum to hand sanitizer amid the COVID-19 outbreak.
 Likewise, Radico Khaitan, owner of Rampur Indian single malt whisky and Jaisalmer gin, also began producing sanitizer on a permanent basis during the pandemic to support ongoing global health care.

 Increasing Production Capacity Through Pigging Solutions